Moving To Two-Phase Voting

 Consider the following hypothetical situation, which is of concern:

-• The attacker posts a sabotage vote that is clearly not supported by DAO members and for which no one is voting (for obvious reasons).
-Everyone observing expects it to fail since minimal support has not been reached.
+- An attacker submits a malicious proposal that clearly goes against Lido DAO's interests.
+No one votes for it (for obvious reasons), and everyone observing expects it to fail since minimal support has not been reached.

-• In the last block before the vote ends, it has a minimum (possibly 0) number of 'For' votes and some number of 'Against' votes.
+- Just before the vote ends, there are minimal (possibly zero) "For" votes and some number of "Against" votes.

 How Does It Work?

-On-chain voting in the Lido DAO lasts 72 hours.
-The essence of our solution is that we divide these 72 hours into 2 parts:
+On-chain voting in the Lido DAO lasts 5 days (120 hours).
+The essence of the solution is that these 120 hours are divided into two parts:

-2. The objection phase, lasting 24h, is when LDO holders can only vote 'against' or change their vote from 'for' to 'against'.
+- The objection phase, lasting 48h, is when LDO holders can only vote 'against' change their vote from 'for' to 'against'.

 About Balance

 Votes usually choose between a 'do something' and a 'do nothing'.
-We believe that in the classical implementation, without the Objection phase, those who support changes are in a better position.
-On the last block, they have open information and then they can make the outcome of the vote the way they want.
-Those who want to 'do nothing' usually do not vote if the proposal does not have support anyway and wait for the end.
-Now those who oppose the proposal also have access to open information and can vote against' rather than abstain 'against'.
+In the classical implementation without the objection phase, those who support changes hold a more advantageous position.
+In the final block, with complete information available about the voting outcome, they can act in a way that ensures the vote aligns with their desired outcome.
+Meanwhile, those who do not support the proposal often don't vote at all when a proposal lacks backing and instead simply let the voting period run its course.
+Now, those who oppose the proposal also have access to open information and can vote against' rather than abstain 'against'.

-There are some concerns that remain when using a two-step solution, but neither of them are as dangerous as the 'last block vote hijack' scenario that affects the current governance process.
+Some concerns remain when using a two-step solution, but neither is as dangerous as the 'last block vote hijack' scenario that affects the current governance process.

 These risks are:

-1. The 'last-minute' vote problem in this scheme still remains since anyone with enough LDO can now object and defeat any governance motion at the very last moment.
-However, on balance the possibility of suddenly accepting some sabotage changes is considerably more dangerous to the Lido DAO than having a 'regular' governance motion blocked at the last minute.
+- The 'last-minute' vote problem in this scheme still remains since anyone with enough LDO can now object and defeat any governance motion at the very last moment.
+However, the risk of suddenly passing sabotage proposals poses a far greater threat to the Lido DAO than having routine governance motions blocked at the last minute.

 Moving Forwards

 This is an important step for Lido DAO to harden its governance process and mitigate against protocol capture or damage.
-It is an important safety measure that is part of a broader effort that also includes a novel “dual governance” proposal that is also currently live on the research forum.
-We welcome your views and feedback on that topic too.
+It is an important safety measure that is part of a broader effort that also includes a novel “dual governance” proposal, currently live on the Research forum.
+The community is welcome to share views and feedback on this topic.